Appearance

 - One or more take profit levels

 This is the most common pattern and the simplest to work with.
-TTMT parses the message once and executes immediately.
+TTMT reads the message once and executes immediately.

 Alert Then Details